Quiz Marketing: How It Works and How It Helps to Get More Leads

 Getting people to start your quiz is one thing.
 Getting them to finish it and take action?
 That’s where the real work begins.
 Here’s what actually moves the needle.

 People need a clear reason to finish the quiz.
-The final page should give them something useful, not just a generic “thanks for participating” message.
+The final page should give them something genuinely useful, not just a generic “thanks for participating” message or a link to a product catalogue.
+It can be personal recommendations that solve a specific problem, or an appealing incentive that makes finishing feel worthwhile.

 To further reduce hesitation at this point, you can add small trust signals such as “No spam, unsubscribe anytime” or “Join 10,000+ customers.”

 Start with easy, visual questions that people can answer in seconds.
-Save the tougher or more personal questions for later, when they're already invested.
-Use a progress bar so they know how close they are to finishing – "2 of 6 questions" keeps them going.
+Save the tougher or more personal ones for later, when they’re already invested.
+Keep the total to 5–8 questions.
+A progress bar helps too.
+“Question 3 of 6” gives users a sense of how close they are to the finish line — and keeps them going.
+Add “I’m not sure” or “Skip” options for questions that might stump people.
+A stuck user is a user who leaves.

 Avoiding these pitfalls often has a bigger impact on completion rates than adding new features.